pshah116/Electronics-R-US/README.md

 •**From 2019 to 2021, Apple products (predominatly AirPods and MacBook Air Laptop) had the highest refund rates** peaking at **28%** and **15%**, in 2020. **Apple refunds accounted for a major portion of total refunds in those years with >50% of all refunds per year**.
 Refund rates significantly dropped across all products in 2021 and reached **0% refund rate in 2022**.

-•Loyalty members averaged **76 more refunds per year** than non-loyalty members.
+•Across 2019-2022 loyalty members averaged **76 more refunds per year** than non-loyalty members.
 2022 showed the biggest gap in refunds when loyalty member refunds were **6.5% higher**, indicating a need to monitor return trends among engaged members
 ![2025-07-09_12h57_44](https://github.com/user-attachments/assets/f25caaa5-f70a-481d-b84e-f87df9e02415)